NH schools to continue remote learning for remainder of school year

-CONCORD, N.H.
-(WHDH) - New Hampshire Gov. Chris Sununu announced Thursday that schools in New Hampshire will continue remote learning for the remainder of the school year.
+CONCORD, MASS.
+(WHDH) - New Hampshire Gov. Chris Sununu announced Thursday that schools across the Granite State would continue remote learning through the end of the school year due to the ongoing coronavirus outbreak.

+“Earlier today, I informed superintendents across New Hampshire that we will continue remote learning for the remainder of the school year,” Sununu said in a tweet.

-Sununu said the decision was made so that districts could begin planning for their summer programs.
+Sununu said he acted early on making the decision to extend remote learning to allow districts a chance to begin planning for their summer programs.

-RELATED: Baker: Residents can expect decision on school closures in near future

-School districts will be receiving guidance by the middle of next month regarding how to conduct extended school year programs and additional summer programming.
+“We will continue to work with school districts to identify opportunities to provide financial relief through the CARES Act, and we will do everything we can to ensure that districts do not experience a significant financial hardship because of this epidemic,” Sununu added.

+Mother of three Leslie Bartlett reacted to the news that all New Hampshire schools will remain closed for the rest of the school year with mixed feelings.

 Click here for more coronavirus coverage.